crcerror/lfl-create/README.md

 If we open that file every information is introduced here:

-_First line gives the full ROM-path_
-`/home/pi/RetroPie/roms/gb/Tetris (JUE) 1.1.gb`
+_First line gives the full ROM-path:_ `/home/pi/RetroPie/roms/gb/Tetris (JUE) 1.1.gb`

-_Second line gives system Name_
+_Second line gives system Name:_ `gb`
-`gb`

 _Third line gives command call - this is only for deep digging if there is a failure in processing....
-Usually line 1 and 2 are enough (empty in our example usually filled with above by automatic process)_

-`/opt/retropie/emulators/retroarch/bin/retroarch -L /opt/retropie/libretrocores/lr-gambatte/gambatte_libretro.so --config /opt/retropie/configs/gb/retroarch.cfg "/home/pi/RetroPie/roms/gb/Tetris (JUE) 1.1.gb"`
+Usually line 1 and 2 are enough (empty in our example usually filled with above by automatic process):_ `/opt/retropie/emulators/retroarch/bin/retroarch -L /opt/retropie/libretrocores/lr-gambatte/gambatte_libretro.so --config /opt/retropie/configs/gb/retroarch.cfg "/home/pi/RetroPie/roms/gb/Tetris (JUE) 1.1.gb"`

 The name lfl-create is indeed a bit misleading!
 It's not just a creator it is also a lauchner and is able to decode the FAV files and run them like the runcommand.sh did.